Shanikah-Boyce/BankerBot-AI-Chatbot-with-Amazon-Lex-AWS-Lambda/README.md

 ## Project Overview
-BankerBot is an AI-powered banking chatbot built using Amazon Lex V2 and AWS Lambda.
-This virtual banking assistant is designed to handle common user interactions, including greetings, balance inquiries, fund transfers, and managing unsupported inputs.
-By leveraging Lex's natural language understanding (NLU) and speech recognition capabilities, BankerBot can interpret both text and voice inputs, offering a versatile conversational experience.
+BankerBot is a banking chatbot powered by AI, created with Amazon Lex V2 and AWS Lambda.
+This virtual assistant is made to manage typical user interactions like greetings, checking balances, transferring funds, and dealing with unsupported inputs.
+By utilizing Lex's natural language understanding (NLU) and speech recognition features, BankerBot can understand both text and voice commands, providing a flexible conversational experience.
 This project was an excellent opportunity to gain practical experience in building conversational interfaces using cloud-native technologies.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e5a71afc-baea-4ade-b649-4c22239cbef1">